 Cold Cold Cold

 And here’s a tip: don’t overwork the mixture because your hands may heat up the dough.
-And remember, we want cold!
+Remember, we want cold!

 Then press about 2/3 of the mixture into a pan.
 The rest will be used for the crumb topping over the fresh strawberries.

 The bars are on the thick side, so they take a good 45-50 minutes in the oven.
 Then, and here’s where your patience really has to kick in, wait until the bars completely cool before digging in.
-Though… DANG these are tasty when warm!
-But they’ll completely fall apart if they haven’t cooled down.
+While SO GOOD when they’re warm, they completely fall apart.
+Definitely test your patience and wait for them to cool.

 - 3 cups (375g) all-purpose flour (spoon & leveled)